awsdocs/amazon-cloudfront-developer-guide/doc_source/Expiration.md

 ## Adding headers to your objects using the Amazon S3 console<a name="ExpirationAddingHeadersInS3"></a>

-**Note**
-On the Amazon S3 console, you can only add headers to one object at a time, but with some third\-party tools, you can add headers to multiple Amazon S3 objects at a time\.
-For more information about third\-party tools that support Amazon S3, search on the web for **AWS S3 third party tools**\.

 **To add a `Cache-Control` or `Expires` header field to Amazon S3 objects using the Amazon S3 console**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3](https://console.aws.amazon.com/s3)\.